 Hanging from an inversion table might seem scary at first.
 Many people worry about falling on their heads.
-However, a well-made inversion table with a durable ankle support system will hold your legs in place securely and prevent falls as well as unnecessary strain on your leg muscles.
-It is recommended to have someone with you when you use your inversion table since there's a possibility that you cannot get back up without some help.
+However, a well-made inversion table with a durable ankle support system will securely hold your legs in place and prevent falls and unnecessary strain on your leg muscles.
+It's recommended to have someone with you when you use your inversion table since there's a possibility that you cannot get back up without some help.

-Inversion tables are designed so that users can securely strap their ankles and rotate backwards to the angle of their preference (usually between 15° to 90°, or full inversion).
+Inversion tables are designed so that users can securely strap their ankles and rotate back to the angle of their preference (usually between 15° and 90°, or full inversion).

 Inversion table prices generally range from $120 to $600.
-While all inversion tables have the same basic functionality, they vary in terms of ankle support, inversion control, and backrest padding.
-Some even offer different add-ons, such as adjustable headrest or lumbar supports, and massage and heating pad capabilities.
+While all inversion tables have the same basic functionality, they vary in terms of ankle support, inversion control and backrest padding.
+Some even offer different add-ons, such as adjustable headrests, lumbar supports and massage and heating pad capabilities.
 Your main consideration should always be safety, followed by comfort and ease of use.

 Here are some of the specifics to consider while shopping for an inversion table:

 • Ankle lock system.
 The ankle lock system is perhaps the most important factor since it's the only component stopping you from falling (especially when doing a full 90° inversion).
 Comfort in ankle lock systems can vary, too.